paleobiologyGrader/Paleobiology-1/Reading 10 Review.md

 other mass extinctions do represent significant outliers from continous background extinction and from their local conditions.
 Thus, there is a special class of mass extinctions, but it contains three, not five, members.

+> Nice and concise summary.

-2) Things you liked about the paper
+## Things you liked about the paper

 I think the subheadings in this paper do a good job of separating ideas from one another- a necessary job in a paper this long.
 I had taken the idea of mass extinctions for granted; I am glad that these researchers didn't.
 In particular, I hadn't thought very much about the equilibrium between extinction and origination, and that an